nchandrappa/dynamic-region-management/java/adp-dynamic-region-managementDist/src/site/markdown/known_issues.md

 to be unique which can cause a clash for applications.

 With sub-regions, all regions for an application could be in an unique namespace.

 For example, "*wfn/employees*", "*wfn/organisations*".

-Certain region names such as "employees" are likely to be required for many applications.
+Certain region names such as "*employees*" are likely to be required for many applications.

 ## Naming restrictions
 Gemfire places no restrictions on region naming, except that the region separator character `/` cannot be used.
 Dynamic Region Management does not add further restrictions.

 This allows names to be used which should perhaps be rejected as logical duplicates.

 For example, both "*Customer List*", "*CustomerList*" and "*customerList*" could all exist.

 At the very least this will cause confusion, and need escaping in OQL.

 ## Server groups